You can already see that the first string might be the cipher, the second the key and the third the IV.

 I cleaned up the start of the original script to start deobfuscating that before inserting the decrypted part.

-just generates the input for the function that is inside the AES stream.
+I suspected that the function _$_9b39 just generates the input for the function that is inside the AES stream.
 Duplciate semicholi can be removed as they have no function.

-I wrote a test script that outputs the result for the indices 0-5 (of the array that is returned by _$_9b39
+I wrote a test script that outputs the result for the indices 0-5 (of the array that is returned by _$_9b39).

 Given these strings, I replaced the entire CryptoJS cipher part with the decrypted version from Cyberchef.
 I also beautified it.
 It contains further of these functions that can easily be replaced.